weijuey/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

 Clears all entries from the address book.
+This command can only be used in list view.

 Format: `clear`